Adaptive Coded Caching for Fair Delivery over Fading Channels: System Model and Problem Formulation

-We follow the network model considered in \cite{maddah2013fundamental} as well as its follow-up works.
-The server has an access to $N$ equally popular files $W_1, \dots, W_N$, each $F$ bits long, while each user $k$ is equipped with cache memory $Z_k$ of $MF$ bits, where $M\in \{0,1,\dots,N\}$.
+Each user $k$ is equipped with cache memory $Z_k$ of $MF$ bits, where $M\in \{0,1,\dots,N\}$.
 We restrict ourselves to decentralized cache placement \cite{maddah2013decentralized}.
 More precisely, each user $k$ independently caches a subset of $\frac{MF}{N}$ bits of file $i$, chosen uniformly at random for $i=1,\dots, N$, under its memory constraint of $MF$ bits.
 For later use, we let $m=\frac{M}{N}$ denote the normalized memory size.
-By letting $W_{i|\Jc}$ denote the sub-file of $W_i$ stored exclusively in the cache memories of the user set $\Jc$, the cache memory $Z_k$ of user $k$ after decentralized placement is given by
+By letting $W_{i|\Jc}$ denote the sub-file of $W_i$ stored exclusively in the cache memories of the user set $\Jc \subseteq \{1,2,...,K\}$, and $W_{i|\emptyset}$ denoting the sub-file of $W_i$ stored in none of the users (throughout the paper we will also use an alternative notation, denoting files with capital letters and $A_{\Jc}$ the sub-file of file $A$ that is stored exclusively in all users of set $\Jc$. ), the cache memory $Z_k$ of user $k$ after decentralized placement is given by